Property Management Blog

 Tenant Obligations and Rights

-• Withhold next rent payment if the landlord fails to make needed or requested repairs until the repairs are completed.
+• Withhold next payment if the landlord fails to make needed or requested repairs until the repairs are completed.

 • Terminate the lease without any further responsibilities under certain circumstances.